AndriiPolishko/RobotArm_Project/README.md

 ### Results
 <mark>
   How does it work?
-We send a signal to the potentiometer, this signal is collected by the DMA, then the ADC converts the signal into a digital signal and the PWM sends this signal to the Timers, which in turn send it to the Servo.
+We send a signal to the potentiometer, this signal is collected by the DMA, then the ADC converts the signal into a digital signal and then transformed to a PWM signal which is sent to the Timers, which in turn send it to the Servo.
 </mark>